jeffdiom/-Unofficial-Name-ProjectBBCF-mod/README.md

 #
 This project was heavily insipred by Guilty Gear Xrd Rev0 and Project M/+.

-(Rev0 Discord: https://discord.gg/Xw9GAtnV8n (If you own Guilty Gear Xrd Rev on PC and a setup guide in the discord)
+*Rev0 Discord: https://discord.gg/Xw9GAtnV8n (If you own Guilty Gear Xrd Rev on PC and a setup guide in the discord)

-Project +: https://projectplusgame.com/download (The guide is in this website))
+*Project +: https://projectplusgame.com/download (The guide is in this website)

-#
+*Other: BBCF Unlimited MOD (Created by TAMURA_1213 https://www.nexusmods.com/blazbluecentralfiction/mods/5)

+# Project CF Universal Mechanics Changes
+* Universial changes for All of the Characters Throw range (No Longer have pitful throw range)
+* Soon every character 3C will 60f
+* Forward/Back/Air throws for every character will have StarterRating 2 -> 3 (Longer combo off of it)
+* Returning Moves are coming back from previous Blazblue titles
+* And More Coming Soon